 • Hike around Moke Lake: one of my favorite walks because the surroundings were stunning (as usual…New Zealand is so incredibly pretty) and we did not come across anyone else during the entire hike of 1,5hours.

 Itinerary: DOC Moke Lake – Arrowtown – Luggate Cricket Club

-• Chinese settlement in Arrowtown: I am shocked how tiny the sheds are where the Chinese gold miners lived.
+• Chinese settlement in Arrowtown: a historic gold mining town where the Chinese workers created a little settlement with tiny houses made of wood.
 A Spartan life these people had…

 Itinerary: Luggate Cricket Club – Wanaka – DOC Lake Paringa